43615/dcim/README.md

 - `A` either converts a number to a UTF-8 string (like dc `P`, but without printing) or reverses the conversion.
 - `"`, which is also used for the [library of constants](#library-of-constants-and-conversion-factors), converts a number to its string representation (like printing, but without printing).
 Useful for prettifying output (tabulation etc.).
 ## Direct register number selection
-- `,` writes a number to a single-use direct register selector and marks it as valid.
+- `,` writes a number (or a string, which is converted like `A`) to a "direct register selector" and marks it as active.
-- This selector can only be written to and expires (becomes invalid) at the next call of any register command.
+- This selector can only be written to and expires (becomes inactive) at the next call of any register command.
-- When it's valid, register commands access the register specified by the selector instead of stealing the next character as a register name.
+- When it's active, register commands access the register specified by the selector instead of stealing the next character as a register name.
 - Example: `sa` and `97,s` are equivalent (assuming input base is 10).
-- If no register name is provided and the selector is marked as invalid, an error message is displayed.
+- If no register name is provided and the selector is marked as inactive, an error message is displayed.
 - Advantages/use cases:
+  - Extends the range of selectable registers to all integers instead of just inputtable Unicode chars.
+  - Because it also works with strings, registers can be "named" anything.
   - Enables scripts to select registers automatically without having to convert the number to a string first (`123,s` is shorter than `123a[s]r+x`).
   - Register numbers can be input in any base because the number is parsed like any other.
-  - All register numbers in the allowed range can be used, not just valid/inputtable Unicode characters.
 ## Macro changes
 - `X` pops a string and a number and executes the string that many times.
   - Examples: `[+]z2-X` sums the entire stack, `[Sa]z1-X` saves the entire stack to register 97, `[Lb]ZbX` loads the entirety of reg 98.